What Is Real Chacha?

 - Family winery visit

-- Distillation demonstration
+- Live distillation demonstration

-- Tasting of 4-5 chacha types
+- Tasting of 4-5 chacha varieties

 - Georgian snacks during tasting